Frequently asked questions about marriages, divorces, and annulments inside and outside Canada

 No. A valid foreign divorce is valid in BC.
 Technically, this is only true if one of the spouses lived for at least one year in the country where the divorce was granted.
 However, this requirement isn't usually important in practice.
 It only comes up if one spouse claims that the divorce isn't valid — and that rarely happens.

 Yes.
 Technically, the law says it's only valid if one spouses lived in the other country for at least one year before starting the divorce.
 In practice, though, this residency requirement doesn't usually matter.
 It only comes up if one spouse claims that the divorce isn't valid — and that rarely happens.

 If your annulment is legally valid in the country where it was granted, it's valid in BC.
 However, an annulment that comes from a religious authority (instead of a court) isn't valid in BC.

 You can call the Central Registry of Divorce Proceedings for Canada, located in Ottawa, Ontario.
 They can tell you whether you have a divorce order, and if so, where it's filed.
-See Obtaining a Divorce Certificate on the Court Services Branch website for the telephone and fax numbers of the Central Registry and information about how to get a copy of the final divorce order.
+See How do I get my divorce certificate? on the Courthouse Services website for the telephone and fax numbers of the Central Registry and information about how to get a copy of the final divorce order.